ParadigmZero/HomeWorkedBackendTS/README.md

 ## Tips for setting up your database from another source

-If you want to setup your database in another way, see `./db/dump.sql` for assistance on making the correct tables within your database.
+If you want to setup up your own database use `./db/dump.sql` for assistance on making the correct tables within your database.

 I have used a free tier of ElephantSQL for deployment.
 If you also choose to use this service here are some tips on getting the correct data: